richardrigutins/dotnet-di-plus/README.md

 // Register the original service implementation. services.AddSingleton<IService, MyService>();

-// Register the decorator service, which will decorate the original service implementation. services.Decorate<IService, DecoratorService>();
+// Register the decorator service, to decorate the original service implementation. services.Decorate<IService, DecoratorService>();
 ```

 This registers `DecoratorService` as a singleton service that decorates `MyService`.
 The decorator service will use the same lifetime as the service it decorates.

-Each time `IService` is injected, an instance of `DecoratorService` will be provided, which will in turn contain an instance of `MyService`.
+Each time `IService` is injected, an instance of `DecoratorService` will be provided, which will, in turn, contain an instance of `MyService`.

 The same can be done for scoped and transient services.